danwahl/danwahl.github.io/_pages/st-peter.md

 I didn't believe it either.
 I barely thought about it.
 Peter was a curiosity to me by then, a former student who'd become famous for reasons I didn't fully understand.
 I'd see his face in the news and feel a faint proprietary pride—I taught him, once, before he was anyone—but that was all.
 I had my own work, my own life, my own small concerns.

 Then his fund went dark.
-You remember this.
+You may remember this, too.
 The announcement that he was stepping back from active management, the transfer of assets, the months of silence.
 There was speculation, of course.
 Health problems.
 Legal troubles.
 A secret project.
 Peter said nothing, and his people said nothing, and eventually the press got bored and moved on.

 A year later, he bought the AI company.